LemmenAid/surf-spot-finder/README.md

 * After choosing a spot more detailed information is given about the chosen spot.

-* After more detailed info is given about the chosen surfspot, the User can choose between 3 options on how to continue in the app.
-They can either choose another surfspot in the same County, choose a different County they want to explore or exit the program.
+* After the more detailed surfspot information is displayed, the User can choose between 3 options on how to continue in the app.
+They can either choose to explore another surfspot in the same County, choose a different County they want to explore or exit the program.

 ![Spot Details](README-files/spot-details.png)